Javascript is required Keep-to-let: renting out your old property - ABN AMRO

 If you want to keep a property and rent it out temporarily while it’s up for sale, you need a permit from your municipality under the Vacant Property Act (Leegstandswet).
 The permit is valid for a maximum of five years and you can’t renew it.

-If you’re not putting your rental property up for sale, in some municipalities you still need a permit, for example if you want to rent out several rooms individually.
+If you’re not putting your rental property up for sale, some municipalities may still require a permit.
+This may be the case if you want to rent out several rooms individually.

 Seeking your lender’s permission for keep-to-let